Reedwan-Ahmed/CPP-Assignment/README.md

 using namespace std;

-//Structure to store date of birth struct DateOfBirth
+// Structure to store date of birth struct DateOfBirth
 {
     int day;